Opposite Is Not Different: The Cosine-Similarity Bug in CLIP and Contrastive Learning

 What changes if you get the target right

-Every method that targets orthogonality (SigLIP, plain cross-entropy) shares two properties: it aligns with the natural concentration of measure on Sd1\mathbb{S}^{d-1}, and it achieves comparable or better accuracy with substantially less compute.
-Every method that targets opposition (SimCLR, CLIP, SupCon) requires enormous batches to overcome the geometric tension between its objective and the high-dimensional sphere it is operating on.
+So what does getting the target right buy?
+The methods that target orthogonality (SigLIP, plain cross-entropy) share two properties: they align with the natural concentration of measure on Sd1\mathbb{S}^{d-1}, and they reach comparable or better accuracy with substantially less compute.
+The methods whose gradients chase opposition (SimCLR, CLIP, SupCon) run with enormous batches, and while batch size earns its keep in other ways too, more hard negatives, lower gradient variance, part of what those batches pay for is the standing tension between the objective and the sphere it lives on.

 The thesis, in one sentence: the geometry of difference is not opposition; it is orthogonality.
-The most influential contrastive losses of the past five years spent enormous engineering effort compensating for a single geometric mistake — and the loss that did not make the mistake was sitting beside them the whole time, in the form of plain cross-entropy.
+The equilibrium was never the problem, the simplex these losses settle into is nearly optimal; the problem is a gradient that never knows where to stop.
+The most influential contrastive losses of the past five years spent real engineering effort compensating for that geometric mistake, one factor among several behind their appetite for compute, and the loss that did not make the mistake was sitting beside them the whole time, in the form of plain cross-entropy.

 Cite as